williamdlees/dn_annotate/readme.md

 ### Using Germline Sets provided with IgBlast

 Germline sets provided with IgBlast can be found within the Immcantation container at /usr/local/share/igblast/database.
 To use these germline sets, specify the base names of the v, d and j databases as inputs to the workflow.
+Specify these using the `Manually` tab in DolphinNext file picker, rather than uploading any files.
 For example, for IMGT human IGH, the inputs would be:

 - database/imgt_human_ig_v